The Volunteer Organist

-"The Volunteer Organist" is a Christian music ballad written by William B. Gray and George Spaulding.
+"The Volunteer Organist" is a Christian music ballad written by William B. Gray and George L. Spaulding.
 It was initially published under the pseudonyms W. B. Glenroy and Henry Lamb.

 Content

 The song tells the story of a Sunday church service.
 The preacher informs the congregation that their usual organist is ill, and asks for a volunteer to play.
 A ragged-looking man staggers to the organ.
 The congregation assumes he is drunk, but he plays a beautiful melody that is more moving than the preacher's sermon.
 When he finishes, the organist gets up and leaves, while the congregation sits in amazed silence until the preacher asks them to pray.

 The song's refrain uses a musical passage from an older hymn, the Old Hundredth, contrasted with more modern elements typical of Tin Pan Alley songs.

 History

 Gray's lyrics are based on an earlier folk tale.
 Poet Sam Walter Foss had published his own version of the story in 1889 in the Yankee Blade, a magazine he edited.
 The Foss poem was reprinted in a number of newspapers and in his book Back Country Poems, which was published in 1892.

 Gray wrote the lyrics in 1892.
 Spaulding added the music, and it was first published in 1893.
 The song was very popular, selling hundreds of thousands of copies in its first decade.